-Let us come back to our example.
 We notice that $F(x,y,s_1,0)$ is quasi-homogeneous.
 Therefore, the previous lemma shows that the values of the Jacobian ideal along the quasi-homogeneous stratum does not change.
 Therefore, the quasi-homogeneous stratum is a stratum of the stratification by \loga{} residues.

-Moreover, one can check that there are three strata for the stratification by the Tjurina number: the quasi-homogeneous stratum $S_1$ defined by $s_2=0$ for which $\tau=63$, the stratum $S_2$ defined by $s_1=0$ and $s_2\neq 0$ for which $\tau=54$ and the stratum $S_3$ defined by $s_1s_2\neq 0$ for which $\tau=53$.
-Therefore, the stratification by \loga{} residues does not satisfy the frontier condition, since there is a stratum $S\subseteq S_2$ which contains the origin in its closure, but not the whole quasi-homogeneous stratum. \end{ex}
+Moreover, one can check that there are three strata for the stratification by the Tjurina number: the quasi-homogeneous stratum $S_1$ defined by $s_2=0$ for which $\tau=63$, a stratum $S_2$ defined by $s_1=0$ and $s_2\neq 0$ for which $\tau=54$ and a stratum $S_3$ defined by $s_1s_2\neq 0$ for which $\tau=53$.
+Therefore, the stratification by \loga{} residues does not satisfy the frontier condition.
+Indeed, the stratification by logarithmic residues is finite and constructible so that there is a stratum of the stratification by logarithmic residues which is an open dense subset of $S_2$, which therefore contains the origin in its closure, but not the whole quasi-homogeneous stratum. \end{ex}